abuultjens/Abuul-core/README.md

 * Note that position 533,743 is reported with two consequences, one for each allele.

-* Some SNP positions that are listed in the snippy-core tsv and csv outfiles don't feature in the snps.csv files in the individual snippy output dirs.
+* Some SNP positions listed in the snippy-core tsv and csv outfiles don't feature in the snps.csv files in the individual snippy output dirs.
 In these instances 'VARIANT_NOT_FOUND_IN_snps.csv' is reported in the consequences column (Eg. position 6459).